 Steeped in history, it is worth visiting some of Campomoro’s megalithic sites, Genoese fortifications and Romanesque churches.
 You can really see the influence of different civilisations.
 If you anchor in the Gulf of Valinco, ensure you make time to go ashore and see the most significant prehistoric site on Corsica.
 Filitosa has a series of granite menhirs spanning from the Neolithic era to the Bronze Age.

-No Corsica guide would be complete without mentioning the stunning Bonifacio.
+Of course no Corsica guide would be complete without mentioning the stunning Bonifacio.
 Approaching Bonifacio by private yacht is incredibly evocative – hilltop fortifications and a citadel sit on the limestone clifftop.
-You can spend the day swimming at Roccapina beach west of Bonifacio, or Cavello Island.
+You can spend the day swimming at Roccapina beach west of Bonifacio, or Cavallo Island.

 From the sea, there are several caves at sea level that can only be seen by boat, such as the Grotte de S’Dragulinu (the cave of the little dragon).
 Or from Bonifacio, drop anchor near the Lavezzi Islands (a designated marine reserve) and dive in the clear turquoise waters.There is also the Reserve naturelle des Bouches de Bonifacio, for nature-lovers.